-The Headteacher monitors the number of exclusions every term and reports back to the CEO and Trustees.
+The headteacher monitors the number of exclusions every term and reports back to the governors.
 They also liaise with the local authority to ensure suitable full-time education for excluded pupils.

-This policy will be reviewed every 2 years.
+This policy will be reviewed by the headteacher every 2 years.
 At every review, the policy will be shared with the governing board.